sivasb1019/Diggiplus_Assignment/GPT_API/README.md

 # Generating a project proposal using the GPT-3 language model provided by OpenAI.

-**Let's me explain the code step by step:**

 # 1. Importing Libraries:

   The code begins by importing the necessary Python libraries, including os, openai, and time.
+Be sure that you install the required libraries from **"requirements.txt"**.

 # 2. Setting Up OpenAI API Key: